Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Time Required: 8 hours

-This is the main Ushuaia trek I wanted to do and we weren’t able to do it (basically guaranteeing that I will return to Ushuaia as soon as possible).
+This is the main Ushuaia trek I want to do but haven’t been able to as I always have young children with me.
+This hike guarantees that I will return to Ushuaia.

-It is a strenuous hike and requires a guide, check this option out if interested.
+It is a challenging hike and requires a guide, check this option out if interested.

-The hike starts in the Andorra Valley and starts across a stretch of peat before reaching a forest.
-After the forest you’ll be exposed and it can be very cold so pack plenty of layers to stay warm.
+The hike starts in the Andorra Valley and starts across a stretch of peatbog before reaching a forest.
+After the forest you’ll be exposed and it can be very cold so pack plenty of layers.

-First, you’ll reach the Laguna de los Tempanos (Lagoon of the Icebergs) and the group will continue hiking until you reach the glacier and its famous ice caves.
+First, you’ll reach the Laguna de los Tempanos (Lagoon of the Icebergs).
+The group will continue hiking until you reach the glacier and its famous ice caves.

 Click here for more information and to reserve your Vinciguerra hike.